 We’re a family-run children’s home in Kathmandu, Nepal.
 We believe all children deserve a good start in life.
 So we care for orphaned, abandoned and vulnerable children, and provide them with:

-- Nutritious meals, clean water, clothing, medical care and all basic necessities
+- nutritious meals, clean water, clothing, medical care and necessities

-- A safe play area and the opportunity to develop social interaction skills
+- a safe play area and the opportunity to develop social skills

-- After local authorities placed the boys in an orphanage, Nirmala continued to visit them, bringing both food and comfort.
-A month later she found two more abandoned brothers in Chamati, Jack (9) and Andy (3), and took them to the same orphanage.
+Local authorities placed the boys in an orphanage and Nirmala visited them often.
+Soon after she found two more abandoned brothers in Chamati, Jack (9) and Andy (3), and took them to the same orphanage.

-- Since then Aishworya has grown – we now provide a home to over 50 children.
-For all children who stay with us, either temporarily or permanently, we provide a caring, loving, and supportive environment to ensure their chance at a healthy future.
+Since then Aishworya has grown.
+We now provide a home to nearly 50 children.
+For all children who stay with us, temporarily or permanently, we do everything we can to give them a chance at a happy, healthy future.